World Bank chief says welcomes China-backed development bank

 China said earlier this year a total of 26 countries are founder members, mostly from Asia and the Middle East.

-While Hong did not respond directly to U.S. concerns about the bank, China's official Xinhua news agency took a stronger line.

-"The response of the U.S. government exhibited nothing but a childish paranoia towards China," it said in an English-language commentary, slamming what it called "reflective scepticism".

-Japan, Australia and South Korea are the notable countries in the region missing from among the AIIB's founders.
+Japan, Australia and South Korea are the other notable absentees in the region.
 Japan, China's main regional rival, has the highest shareholding in the Asian Development Bank along with the United States, while Australian media said Washington put pressure on Canberra to stay out.